craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes May 24 24.md

 When last we left our heroes, they faced a squad of Fallen on their way towards the Infirmary - but failed to overcome this resistance, and fled into the Grey Forest.
 While you may have expected your hired Mercenaries to join you in flight, they have not, and neither has Ash.
 You have left them all to fight alone against the Fallen as the conflict moves into the Mess Hall.

 The Front Gate of the Base quickly becomes hidden by wicked grey trees and thick foliage as you run into the Grey Forest.
+It takes only a minute before the sounds of the gunfire become muffled, and the fog thickens beneath your feet.

 ### What does the World Know?
+At the beginning of the session, I will have everyone roll individual Survival Checks.
+Some folks might get lost,

 ### What happened?